rodercode/Battery-Management-Services-/README.md

 ## Getting Started

 1. Clone the Repository
-Open your command-line interface and run the following command to clone the Book Collection repository from GitHub:
+Open your command-line interface and run the following command to clone the Battery Management Service repository from GitHub:

 Clone this repository to your local machine:
    ```bash
    https://github.com/rodercode/Battery-Management-Services-.git